voweldle/voweldle.github.io/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Word lists used
+- For checking if the guessed word is valid, we use ENABLE (Enhanced North American Benchmark Lexicon).
+ENABLE is a widely used word list for word games like Scrabble.
+It contains over 170,000 words but doesn't include proper nouns.
+You can download the ENABLE word list here: https://www.wordgamedictionary.com/enable/.
+We fixed up the line endings to UNIX line endings.
+- The words for the game are generated using the jupyter notebook `generate_word_list.ipynb`.